JKRT/TutorialOMJL_CodeSpace/README.md

 Then you can execute using OM and reuse the same commands that are specified in the notebook.
 Simply copy and paste.

-Note you need to run git clone to get access to models locally
+Note you need to run git clone to get access to models locally if you run the docker image for this tutorial outside this codespace.
 ```
 git clone https://github.com/JKRT/TutorialOMJL_CodeSpace.git
 ```